mikedatsik/tk-cinema/README.md

 # Cinema 4D Shotgun toolkit engine

 Cinema 4D Shotgun toolkit base on [Diego Garcia Huerta](https://www.linkedin.com/in/diegogh/) Clarisse Shotgun toolkit.
-Developing in progress...

-## TODO:
-* Find method to stop listen Open, Switch Message Events.
-* Clear My Load and Publish functions
-* Find Way to Build Menu Automatic.

 ![tk-cinema_screenshot01](config/images/tk-cinema_screenshot01.PNG)

 ## Overview

 Implementation of a shotgun toolkit engine for [**Cinema 4D**](https://www.maxon.net).
-This engine is based on the [tk-maya engine](https://github.com/shotgunsoftware/tk-maya) heavily adapted to Cinema 4D.
+This engine is based on the [tk-clarisse engine](https://github.com/diegogarciahuerta/tk-clarisse) adapted to Cinema 4D.
 It supports the classic boostrap startup methodology and integrates with cinema adding a shotgun menu in it's menu bar.

 * [Engine Installation](#engine-installation)
 * [Configuring your project for Shotgun Toolkit](#configuring-your-project-for-shotgun-toolkit)